-The number of acute inpatient and observation visits on or between July 1st and June 30th of the measurement year by members' age 18 to 64 years of age continuously enrolled for at least 90-days prior admission date and 30 days after admission date.
+The number of acute inpatient and observation visits on or between July 1st and June 30th of the measurement year by members' age 18 to 64 years of age continuously enrolled from the date of discharge through 30 days after discharge (31 days).
+NOTE: Due to system updates at Partnership for 2024-25, Denominator events will end on March 31.